Rishadrahman/Training.kronos-essential/README.md

 # Training.kronos-essential
-This is a learning path which how i came acros
+This is a learning path which how i came across
 <br>
 Rishad